primislas/oikoumene/docs/pages/tools.md

 border outlines for individual border styling.
 * Extract game data for building the map into easily digestible JSONs (such as province data, tag metadata, etc).
-* Build fully featured eu4 svg.
+* Build fully featured eu4 svg map.
+* Build maps from save games.
-* TODO: Rasterize svg map to an image (png or jpeg).
+* Rasterize svg map to an image (e.g. png or jpeg).

 #### Tracer Command Line